-The following graph and table compare the Total Shareholder Return on \$100 invested in HEICO Common Stock and HEICO Class A Common Stock with the Total Shareholder Return on \$100 invested in an Aerospace Company Peer Group for the three-year period from October 31, 2017 through October 31, 2020.
-The Aerospace Company Peer Group is comprised of fourteen companies used in preparing the Company's fiscal 2020 compensation benchmark analysis.
-See within the "Determining Compensation Levels" section on page 23 for a list of the company names.
+The following graph compares the Total Shareholder Return on \$100 invested in HEICO Common Stock and HEICO Class A Common Stock with the Total Shareholder Return on \$100 invested in an Aerospace Company Peer Group for the three-year period from October 31, 2018 through October 31, 2021.
+The Aerospace Company Peer Group is comprised of fourteen companies used in preparing the Company's fiscal 2021 compensation benchmark analysis.
+Please note two companies were omitted from the table below as they were not a listed company for the full three-year duration presented.
+See within the "Determining Compensation Levels" section on page 24 for a list of the company names.
 The total returns include the reinvestment of cash dividends.